-If you have a drone with you, be sure and bring it along on this stop to catch some incredible shots of the beach and the ocean.
+If you have a drone with you, be sure to bring it along at this stop to catch some incredible shots of the beach and the ocean.

 To get to the viewpoint, you will have to drive up a steep set of switchbacks.
 They have been recently repaved and are a lot better than when they were gravel.

 Once you reach the top, it is a short walk out to the viewpoint of Dyrhólaey.
 You will pass the local lighthouse as well as fantastic views of the Icelandic countryside!

 Please be respectful of the boundaries and do not leave the path.
 Both for your own safety as well as the good of the natural vegetation.

 It can take years for the delicate vegetation to recover from the destruction of irresponsible tourists.

 Did you know that there is a plane wreck in southern Iceland, only 20 minutes from Vik?